Guilherme-Vasconcelos/chessy/README.md

 # cheese
 A simple chess engine.

 This is a learning project.
-It is not as fast as other production-ready engines and may have bugs, but feel free to contribute if you wish to.
-Some of the planned features include:
+It is much slower than other production-ready engines and may have bugs, but feel free to contribute if you wish to.

+## Features

+- Minimal UCI support

+## Planned features

 - Improve move evaluation and search (quiescence search, optimize performance, etc.)
-- UCI support
+- Increase UCI support (report more information, allow some level of customization through options, etc.)
 - Lichess integration

-Since it doesn't have support for UCI yet, it doesn't do much at the moment.
-You can pass it a FEN as a CLI argument, and it will play a game against itself starting from that FEN.
-Alternatively, if you simply evoke it with `poetry run cheese`, it will start a game from the traditional starting position.

 ## Getting started
 1. Create a venv with `python -m venv .venv`.
 The exact Python required version can be found at [pyproject.toml](./pyproject.toml).
 2. Install [poetry](https://python-poetry.org/) and run `$ poetry install` to install dependencies.
-3. Run it with `$ poetry run cheese` or manually with `$ .venv/bin/activate` followed by `$ python -m cheese`.
+3. Run it with `$ poetry run cheese` or manually with `$ .venv/bin/activate` followed by `$ python -m cheese.core`.
+    - If you are trying to debug some problem, you can use the `--debug` (`-d` for short) flag to increase log level: `$ poetry run cheese -d`.

 ## Development utils
 - If you're using VSCode, we have a [.vscode](./.vscode) with recommended extensions / settings,